 Listen to the More Recipes About Music & Food Spotify Playlist

-I only saw Jane’s Addiction live once, but it was an epic show depending on your definition of “epic”.
+I only saw Jane’s Addiction live once, but it was a legendary show depending on your definition of “legendary”.
 On tour for Nothing’s Shocking, some genius at a booking agency in Detroit thought it would be a great idea to have them open for Iggy Pop at the Royal Oak Music Theatre.
 The capacity of the theatre is 1700 people.
 When Jane’s Addiction hit the stage, the house was probably half full and not with Jane’s fans.
 Needless to say, they were not received with open arms.
 To their credit, they actually seemed to feed off the hostility with Perry even more animated and Dave truly shredding (yeah, I said “shredding”) the solos.
 I don’t think they won much of the audience over, but the show was incredible and remains one of my favorite concert memories.
 To be honest, I don’t really remember Iggy’s set.

 I’m a bit ashamed that over the years, having made this for decades, I have never thought of referencing Jane’s Addiction.
 This not only works in the “bean/been” pun but also – as per the song subject – “caught stealing chili”.

 This is about as simple as chili can get.
 Prep the veg – saute veg – add spices – add liquid stuff – bring to boil – simmer – eat.
 I’ve used this in every restaurant I’ve run often adding some chicken or pork to the bowl when serving to carnivores.
 This is also a brilliant base for other dishes.
 Add some corn & cheese, roll in a tortilla, toast in a pan, and you have a quick burrito.
 Pour it over broccoli tots with cheese & sour cream for Totchos.
 Swap the tots out for oven fries and you get Lord Of The Fries.